Christopher and His Kind (film): Plot

 In Los Angeles in 1976, Christopher Isherwood begins writing his memoir.
-The film flashes back to 1931 as Christopher prepares to leave England for Germany, against the wishes of his mother Kathleen.
+The film flashes back to 1931 as Christopher prepares to leave England for Germany, against the wishes of his mother, Kathleen.
 On the train he meets Gerald Hamilton, an English ne'er-do-well of Irish descent, who suggests that Christopher take a room at the boarding house where he lives.
 Upon his arrival in Berlin, Christopher meets his friend Wystan Auden, who takes him to the Cosy Corner, a seedy gay club populated by hustlers.

 Christopher takes up residence at Gerald's boarding house under landlady Fräulein Thurau.
-There he becomes fast friends with Jean Ross, an aspiring actress who sings at an underground club.
+He becomes fast friends with Jean Ross, an aspiring actress who sings at an underground club.
 He also begins a tumultuous affair with Caspar, one of the rentboys from the Cosy Corner.
 Their relationship continues until Caspar abruptly disappears.
 Christopher does not see him until many months later and is horrified to see that he has joined the Nazis.

 To earn a living Christopher offers English lessons.
 One of his students is Wilfrid Landauer (based on the true person of Wilfrid Israel), the wealthy Jewish owner of a department store.
 He entreats Christopher to take a political stand against Nazism but Christopher, as an artist, initially demurs.
 Herr Landauer's home is ransacked by the Nazis and they lead a boycott against his and other Jewish-owned businesses.
 Christopher last sees Wilfrid when their eyes sorrowfully meet over a bonfire of books the Nazis are burning.

 Heinz Neddermayer, a street sweeper whom Christopher spies from a café, enters Christopher's life and they fall in love.
 Frau Neddermeyer looks kindly upon Christopher but Heinz's brother Gerhardt, a Nazi sympathizer, detests him.
 When Frau Neddermayer enters a sanatorium for treatment of tuberculosis, Gerhardt angrily advises Heinz that Christopher and Jean are no longer welcome in his home.